Probing supermassive black hole scalarization with Pulsar Timing Arrays: BH scalarization

 \subsection{Motivation}

-In this section, we review some relevant results in the context of BH scalarization, in order to provide a more solid motivation for our investigation. \\ We focus on a model in which the scalar field is only ruled by a canonical kinetic term and a coupling with the GB invariant, neglecting other possible couplings to curvature, or other kind of higher derivative interactions.
-We additionally assume that the coupling of scalar to matter is negligible, as suggested by the stringent bounds from the Solar system~\cite{Bertotti:2003rm, Will_2014} which apply to models with a scalar-GB coupling \footnote{Notice that Solar System bounds apply in this scenario, as the effective Compton wavelength of the scalar field (see Eq.\eqref{KG_eq} later on) is larger than the typical distances probed by Solar System experiments. }.
+In this section, we review some relevant results in the context of BH scalarization, in order to provide a more solid motivation for our investigation.

+We focus on a model in which the scalar field is only ruled by a canonical kinetic term and a coupling with the GB invariant, neglecting other possible couplings to curvature, or other kind of higher derivative interactions.
+We additionally assume that the coupling of scalar to matter is negligible, as suggested by the stringent bounds from the Solar System~\cite{Bertotti:2003rm, Will_2014} which apply to models with a scalar-GB coupling \footnote{Notice that Solar System bounds apply in this scenario, as the effective Compton wavelength of the scalar field (see Eq.\eqref{KG_eq} later on) is larger than the typical distances probed by Solar System experiments. }.
 This means that specifying a Jordan or Einstein frame is unnecessary, as the metric is the same in both frames in the absence of matter coupling.
 We will refer to this class of models as Einstein-scalar-Gauss-Bonnet (EsGB) gravity.
 The action of EsGB can be expressed in the simple form